Barnert Temple

 The Barnert Memorial Temple is a Reform Jewish synagogue located at 747 Route 208 South, in Franklin Lakes, Bergen County, New Jersey, in the United States.

+The congregation is led by Rabbi Rachel Steiner.

+History

 The synagogue is the place of worship for the Congregation B'nai Jeshurun (transliteration from Hebrew as "Children of the Upright"), founded in Paterson in 1847.
-In 1987, the congregation moved to a new temple building in Franklin Lakes.

-The congregation is led by Rabbi Rachel Steiner.

 The name "Barnert Memorial Temple" originally referred to its landmark building at Broadway and Straight Street in Paterson.
-It was named in honor of Miriam Barnert, the wife of Nathan Barnert, a local real estate developer and Mayor of Paterson, who donated the building.
+It was named in honor of Miriam Barnert, the wife of Nathan Barnert, a local real estate developer and Mayor of Paterson, who donated the building in 1894.
 In 1970, the Paterson former synagogue building was deconsecrated and converted into a warehouse.

+In 1987, the congregation moved to a new temple building in Franklin Lakes.

+Helga Newmark was the first female Holocaust survivor ordained as a rabbi; she was ordained in 2000 and served as a rabbi at Barnert Temple for two years.